64bitpandas/bencuan.me/README.md

 To serve locally, run `npm start`.
 To build, run `npm run build`.

 As with most of my sites, this site is built on top of the fantastic [HTML5 Boilerplate](https://html5boilerplate.com/).
-I've taken the liberty to add on Sass support, but everything else is made with plain HTML5 and Javascript.
+I use plain HTML5 and Javascript with Sass.
+CSS is postprocessed using [postcss](https://postcss.org/ with [autoprefixer](https://github.com/postcss/autoprefixer) and [cssnano](https://cssnano.co/).

 Some libraries that I used are:
  - [Modernizr](https://modernizr.com/)